freddbomba/legrandjeu/Documents/F-Hack/LGJ-Hack.md

 - Dices: A set of dices: to rule probability, in particular chance events; the game master can decide to introduce for the fun of it more n-sided dices, but basically most things can be modeled with d6.
 Notation: 1d6 means "throw one dice of 6", 2d8 "throw two dice of 8" etc.

-- The Wheel of Fortune: simulates an event that has, a priori, a distribution law of probability.
-Includes two types of events, the action of invent, enjoy and destroy.
-For particular purposes the distributions can be varied at the beginning of the game by the master, therefore the wheel is blank and you can write upon.
+- The Wheel of Fortune: Is a tool to simulate events that have, a priori, a distribution type of probability.
+Includes various types of events, invent, that pertain to knowledge and research, enjoy that is a social call, destroy with its socio-political implications.
+For particular purposes the distributions can be varied at the beginning of the game by the master, therefore the wheel is blank and you can write upon. in HLJ Ruleset these tipically are:
+  - Pick up an Unexpected Event Card
+  - Pick up a LegrandJeu Says card
+  - Learn a new skill
+  - You Get-Busted!
+  - Project

 - Alignements
 There are 2 major alignements, one for the open society and one for the dark one.
 Each one of the alignements can be chosen from 3 options
-OPEN: Legal, Neutral, Evil
+OPEN: Legal, Chaotic, Anarchistic
-DARK: Good, Neutral, Chaotic
+DARK: Good, Neutral, Evil

 Some examples: A corporate executive can be Legal, because his acts are designed to comply with the rules of the Law in the place he has citizenship, and Neutral or Chaotic in the Darknet, were he does not care about the impact on the third parties of his actions and thinks only about his personal gain.
 A Hacker can be openly Anarchistic regarding to the Law, so has an alignement of "Neutral" and Good regarding to a ethical code of conduct online.